legart/gitblit-jabber-plugin/README.md

 If you have a Phabricator setup which you use for code review, you can enable this option to place a small link beside each commit ID to a Phabricator revision.

+#### jabber.linkToPhabricator

+If you have a Phabricator setup which you use for code review, you can enable this option to place a small link beside each commit ID to a Phabricator revision.
+Be aware that these links can only be seen by users that can receive XHTML-formatted Jabber messages, since adding an additional text link to the existing plain text would make the output too chatty.

 ### Usage

 #### Receive Hook